Our Story

 Katie took over as Executive Director of Grove Christian Outreach Center in October 2019 with a determination to meet the holistic needs of families.
 “I like working for a small organization that has a large impact on the people it serves,” she says.
 “I love the work we do.
 When I was a child, if somebody had looked at me and known that I needed a meal and rescuing from some other things, it would have had a major impact in my life.”

 Katie serves on the Board of Directors for the Greater Williamsburg Outreach Mission and the Rob Till Community Garden.
 She is a Trained Volunteer Emergency Responder for the Poquoson Community Emergency Response Team and spent three years as a Director for Poquoson’s Economic Development Authority.
 Her past experience also includes being part of a statewide committee that defined Healthy Food Pantry programs.
-She is a graduate of Network Peninsula’s Nonprofit Leadership Program.
+She is a graduate of Network Peninsula’s Nonprofit Leadership Program and the Virginia Peninsula Chamber’s LEAD Class of 2025.

-Katie is also a recipient of Network Peninsula’s Excellence in Collaboration Award.
+Katie is also a recipient of Network Peninsula’s Excellence in Collaboration Award as well as the Southeast Virginia Lions Foundation Good Samaritan Award.

 Katie and her husband, Shawn, share five adult children and two grandchildren.
 “We’re proud of all of them for the different life choices they’ve made, and I’m especially proud of my youngest, Allyson, who works full time here at Grove Christian and shares my passion to serve others.”

-Katie and Shawn dote on their two Labrador Retrievers, yellow Lab Chowder; and black Lab Porter.
-They will soon add a chocolate Lab, (likely named Mousse), to the mix.
+Katie and Shawn dote on their dogs, yellow Lab Chowder, black Lab Porter and the newest put, a GSP name Cletus who can often be found in office.
 In her downtime, Katie enjoys riding her Harley Davidson, reading, quilting, baking and relaxing anywhere the sun is shining.
 She may also be seen cycling on local roadways, perhaps training for the next Century Ride or the MS 150.

 Board of Directors